ryan-thomas32/megr2157-portfolio/docs/assignments/A03/index.md

 <img width="946" height="642" alt="Screenshot 2026-09-10 012820" src="https://github.com/user-attachments/assets/615223e4-58d9-467b-ba17-bee783181b3f" />

-According to my FEA simulation, the maximum stress is 3.274 psi, which converts to 0.003274 ksi this differs from if you did a hand calculation using the full sized altered bar which  results in a max stress of .524 psi or 0.000524ksi.
-This is even more below the 40 ksi limit for Aluminum strength we found for our original bar.
+According to my FEA simulation, the maximum stress is 3.274 psi, which converts to 0.003274 ksi.
+This differs from what you would get with a hand calculation using the full-sized altered bar, which  yields a max stress of 0.524 psi (0.000524 ksi).
+This is even below the 40 ksi limit for Aluminum strength we found for our original bar.
 We can use both these values to find the safety factor with a quick calculation:

 SF = 40 ksi / 0.003274 ksi = 12218 (Scaled Down Altered Bar)
 SF = 40 ksi / 0.000524 ksi = 76336 (Full Size Altered Bar)

-Both of these design are very overdone from the safety factors calculated on thing I can note is that the biggers the radius the higher the safety factor grrows throughout these beams which make me belive I set my diameters way on the highside for this assignment.
+Both designs are very overdone based on the calculated safety factors.
+Still, even after scaling down to fit SolidWorks dimensions, the scaled-down bar does just as good a job as the full-size one at conveying what changed within the bar, such as the change in safety factor.
+One thing I notice is that the bigger the radius, the higher the safety factor throughout these beams, which makes me think I set my diameters way too high for this assignment.

 ## Communicate